paulburton0/nodegallery/README.md

     module.exports = { port : '3000',  <--- the port number you want nodegallery to listen on
                                sslKey : 'ssl/ssl-cert-snakeoil.key',   <--- the path to your SSL key file
                                sslCert : 'ssl/ssl-cert-snakeoil.pem',  <--- the path to your SSL certificate file
-                               useHttps : true,       <--- 'true' for HTTPS, undefined or false for HTTP
+                               sslCaCert : 'ssl/ca_cert.pem',  <--- only use this if you have a CA certificate (i.e. if you're not using a self-signed cert.) useHttps : true,       <--- 'true' for HTTPS, undefined or false for HTTP
                                imageDirectory : '/home/pburton/imagesx' <--- The path to your root images directory
                                useauth: true,       <--- 'true' to require a login to match what's in the auth.js file
                      }
   ```

-2. Add your login credentials to a file named 'auth.js' in the root of the application.
+2. If you want to use authentication, add your login credentials to a file named 'auth.js' in the root of the application.
 The format of the auth.js file is:

   ```
     module.exports = { username: 'username',